Sylius/SyliusResourceBundle/docs/create_new_resource.md

 ## Configure the BookRepository

-The command also generated a Doctrine repository class: App\Repository\BookRepository.
+The command also generated a Doctrine repository class: `App\Repository\BookRepository`.
 The generated code looks like the following (only a small portion of the file is replicated here):

 ```php